Standard Life's Indian deal faces opposition by local regulators

-British insurer Standard Life (SL.L) said on Monday that India's insurance watchdog had "expressed reservations" in accepting the current deal terms for the purchase by its Indian joint venture of Max Life Insurance.
+Nov 14 British insurer Standard Life said on Monday that India's insurance watchdog had "expressed reservations" in accepting the current deal terms for the purchase by its Indian joint venture of Max Life Insurance.

 In August HDFC Standard Life Insurance Co (HDFC Life) agreed to buy India's Max Life Insurance in an all-stock deal to create the nation's top private life insurer valued at nearly $10 billion.